Frequently asked questions.

 LPC – Licensed Professional Counselor

-We have completed all required education, internship, and supervision hours and are licensed by the state of Georgia to practice as counselors.
+We have completed all required educational courses, internships, and supervision hours and are licensed by the state of Georgia to practice as counselors.
+Our licenses are governed by a board housed in the Secretary of State department.

 RPT – Registered Play Therapist